-Assistant Professors Ericson (Director), Simek; Instructors Gallagher, Griffin, Huss, Nathan, Polliard, Seymour; Lecturers Bates, Camp, Grummon, Linzie, Lurie, Murphy, Nail, Ragla, Riekena, Snider, Weeks, Yoder
+Assistant Professors Ericson (Director), Simek; Instructors Polliard, Griffin; Lecturers Bates, Gallagher, Grummon, Huss, Levin, Linzie, Lurie, Riekena, Snider, Weeks more vital when illness or injury exists.
+Often through the stimulus of mental and physical activity a patient's abilities can be regained or improved.

 Occupational Therapy is treatment through activity.
 It is a means of returning a patient to health through stimulating his own efforts, interests, and will.
-Just as work and play contribute to the well-being of a healthy person, they become even more vital when illness or injury exists.
-Often through the stimulus of mental and physical activity a patient's abilities can be regained or improved.
+Just as work and play contribute to the well-being of a healthy person, they become even